 Those in needs of products or services prospective search using a specific / relevant keyword search phrase.
 The web sites that appear in the first 1-2 pages of SERPs (search engine results pages) have the best chance of making a connection to the searcher.
 For any search where your web site does not appear in the Top 30 (first three pages) results, you are unlikely to get that searcher onto your site.
 Its an unfortunate fact that a mere 10% of searchers will go to or past the 3rd page of search engine results.

 Where a reasonable match is not found within a couple of pages, the searcher will often amend their search phrase – or opt to explore one or other of the so-called “sponsored listings.”
 For a site owner trying to get noticed, paid search placement grows ever-more expensive and if its possible to improve your site’s rankings and avoid paying for placement, there a lot of money to be saved.

 What SEO Does

-Search Engine Optimisation is about identifying and then eliminating any facets of the site that could holding the site’s performance back.
+Search Engine Optimisation is about identifying and then eliminating any facets of the site that could hold the site’s performance back.
 Aspects such as thin content, duplication, poor navigation, lack of social media elements, slow load times, incompatibility with mobile device display standards and more all contribute to poor rankings.
-SEO has previously been described as “part art and part science” but in 2013, its definitely about good content and compliance with guidelines!
+SEO has previously been described as “part art and part science” but in 2013, it’s definitely about good content and compliance with guidelines!

 There are two main aspects to SEO;